16 Gauge vs. 12 Gauge: Differences and Similarities

 Shell Cost & Availability

-The winner of this category is once again the 12-gauge.
+The winner of this category is once again the 12 gauge.

 Shotgun Cost & Availability

 While shotguns can get very expensive, for the most part, they're reasonably priced.
+The 12 gauge is much easier to find at a reasonable price than the 16 gauge.

-One of the most popular shotgun models of all time, the 12 ga Remington 870 costs around $500, while a 12ga Benelli over under shotgun can cost as much as $4,000.
+Companies like Mossberg, Winchester, Benelli, Beretta, Browning, and Remington offer 12 gauge shotguns in pump-action, semi-automatic, and over/under models for affordable prices.
+One of the most popular shotgun models of all time – the 12ga Remington 870 – costs around $500.
+A 12ga Benelli over/under shotgun can cost as much as $4,000.

-I sound like a broken record; the 12-gauge wins this section because the guns are easier to find and less expensive.
+The 12 gauge wins this section because the guns are easier to find and less expensive.

 12 Gauge vs 16 Gauge Ballistics